The Spy with a Cold Nose: Cast

+Production

+Exterior locations included: Royal Garden Hotel, Moor Park Golf Club, Castle Howard, London Zoo, Richmond, London; Newington Causeway; Elephant and Castle; and 29 Danehurst Gardens.
+The signs read The Francis Trevellyan [sic] Animal Foundation and The Ark, at Eileen House, since demolished.

 Critical reception

 The Monthly Film Bulletin wrote: "Broad, thoroughly British farce, developed along totally predictable lines but partly saved by a script which at least has the virtue of keeping things on the move, and by a zany and superbly timed performance from Lionel Jeffries.
 There is good support from Colin Blakely as the dog-loving Russian Premier and from Eric Portman as the British Ambassador who holds private meetings in a sound-proof glass bowl.
 The dogs have thankfully little to say for themselves."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Ace sitcom writers Ray Galton and Alan Simpson here offer their contribution to the spy boom that was dominating popular cinema in the 1960s.
 Their sub-Bondian farce stars Laurence Harvey and fine comedy actor Lionel Jeffries in a story of Cold War espionage which features a bulldog with a listening bug grafted to its insides for spying on the Russians.
 The script was held up as a model of its type but the genius of the words lost a little something in translation, but much mirth remains."

 Film critic Leslie Halliwell said: "Rather painful, overacted and overwritten farce full of obvious jokes masquarading as satire."